umlet-mcm/umlet-mcm/docs/model_versioning.md

 The configuration name must be a valid folder name, i.e., it cannot include forward or backward slashes nor other special characters or reserved keywords that aren't allowed by the file system

-Each node and relations has a model ID attribute referencing the model that contains it.
+Each node and relation has a model ID attribute referencing the model that contains it.
 This attribute can be `null` in which case it is set by the backend.
 However, if it is set it must be set to the ID of the model that actually contains the node or relation.
 Otherwise, an exception will be thrown.